Fariz-fx/Heart-Attack-Prediction/README.md

 This repository contains code for a heart attack prediction application using Streamlit and FastAPI.
 The application allows users to input various parameters related to heart health and receive a prediction on the probability of experiencing a heart attack.

+## Want to know more
+Click this [link](https://youtu.be/L5G2noJiUeU) for checking out 19 min Demo on Purpose, Setup and Usage

 ## Prerequisites

 - Python 3.7 or higher